-With more than two decades of utility experience, Secrist is responsible for the corporate legal, enterprise risk & compliance, claims, rates & regulatory, and environmental services departments.
-He is an advisor to the board of directors and senior management on areas including corporate and securities law, business transactions, litigation, environmental compliance, labor and employment, real estate, and general commercial law.
+With more than 25 years of utility experience, Steve is responsible for the corporate legal, enterprise risk & compliance, regulatory affairs, claims and environmental services departments.
+He is an advisor to the board of directors and senior management on areas including corporate law, business transactions, litigation, environmental, compliance, labor and employment, real estate, and general commercial law.

-Secrist began his PSE career in 1989 when he joined PSE predecessor Washington Natural Gas as staff attorney.
+Steve began his PSE career in 1989 when he joined PSE predecessor Washington Natural Gas as staff attorney.
 He was named General Counsel in January 2011.
-Prior to that, Secrist served as deputy general counsel and led several company departments, including rates and regulations and environmental services.
-Prior to joining PSE, he worked for Olson and Althauser, a Wash.-based law firm.
+Prior to that, Steve served as deputy general counsel and led several company departments, including rates and regulations and environmental services.

-Secrist has a bachelor’s degree from the University of Washington and a juris doctor degree from the University of Puget Sound School of Law, now a part of Seattle University.
-He is married with three sons.
+Steve has a bachelor’s degree from the University of Washington and a juris doctor degree from Seattle University.